gabrielandre-math/CSS-Parallax-Scrolling-no-JavaScript/README.md

 # CSS-Parallax-Scrolling-no-JavaScript
-I used just using HTML and CSS for this code no JavaScript
+I used just using HTML and CSS for this code no JavaScript.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/WNddrxr